Private Clinic · Tel Aviv · 050-717-1222 · Book Online

 Criteria-Based.
 Not Calendar-Based.

-ACL injury is one of the most common and most mismanaged sports injuries.
+ACL injury is one of the most common and most mismanaged knee pain and sports injuries.
 The research is clear: time alone does not predict readiness to return to sport.
 Objective benchmarks do.
 Our protocol is built on them.

 Book Assessment